 A divorce can be contested or uncontested.
 When the spouses reach an agreement as to all aspects of their divorce (grounds, finances, spousal support, property, and child related issues), then the divorce is considered uncontested.
 Some divorces become uncontested very early in the litigation and others become uncontested right before or during trial.
 Most divorces become uncontested at some point prior to trial.
 The agreement is written and presented to the judge for approval at an uncontested final divorce hearing eliminating the need for a trial.
 Trolinger Law Offices, LLC provides sophisticated and professional representation to get our clients the best possible results through effective negotiation.

-If, however, the spouses are unable to reach an agreement on all issues, then the divorce will result in a contested trial before a judge or magistrate on all issues that remain unresolved.
+If the spouses are unable to reach an agreement on all issues, then the divorce will result in a contested trial before a judge or magistrate on unresolved issues.
 Evidence regarding your child-related or financial matters is presented to a judge or magistrate for their consideration.
 The judge or magistrate then issues their decision establishing the terms upon which your marriage is terminated.
-Trolinger Law Offices, LLC has extensive experience in trying contested divorces.
-If you are anticipating being involved in a contested divorce, contact us today to schedule your consultation.
+Trolinger Law Offices, LLC has experience in trying contested divorces.
+If you are anticipating being involved in a contested divorce, schedule your consultation.

 We will ensure that you are prepared, and we will aggressively litigate your interests should your case not be resolved prior to trial.